Andy Ibáñez Player Props: Tigers vs. Royals

 Andy Ibáñez At The Plate

-- Ibanez is hitting .230 with nine doubles, a triple, four home runs and six walks.
+- Ibanez has nine doubles, a triple, four home runs and six walks while hitting .230.

-- Ibanez has picked up a hit in 18 of 40 games this year, with multiple hits six times.
+- In 46.3% of his 41 games this season, Ibanez has picked up at least one hit.
+He's also had six multi-hit games.

-- In 10 games this season, Ibanez has picked up an RBI, with more than one RBI once.
+- Ibanez has driven in a run in 10 games this year (24.4%), including one multiple-RBI game.

-- He has scored a run in 12 games this season, with multiple runs three times.
+- He has scored in 12 games this season (29.3%), including multiple runs in three games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.